daniel-dios/kafka-ping-pong/README.md

 Where are the configurations?

-- You will see Kafka host and port on the application.yml and the number of consecutive errors on the Config.class (we can refactor in a .yml too but I have my doubt if you won't need a new deploy to change it).
+- You will see Kafka and DB host and port on the application.yml (they are var envs) and, for the number of consecutive errors on the Config.class (we can extract it to the .yml too, but I have doubts if you won't need a new deployment to change it).

 ## 🏃 Instructions to run: